Burke Mountain residents will have another option for their morning cup of joe this summer, when a new neighbourhood hub opens its doors.

 The interior of the Discovery Centre is designed with the objective of being inclusive, welcoming, accessible and engaging including large wall art displays, development maps, and visually engaging pieces including a custom mural of Burke Mountain designed by a local artist, Anja Jane.
 There will also be two interactive displays to allow users to navigate the amenities on Burke Mountain and explore the future Burke Mountain Village in both 3D and augmented reality.

-The City is finalizing the interior of the approximately 360-square-metre (3,900-square-foot) building and will open the new neighbourhood hub in December 2021/January 2022.
+The City is finalizing the interior of the approximately 360-square-metre (3,900-square-foot) building and will open the new neighbourhood hub in early 2022.
 Stay tuned for more updates!

 With construction underway on the Burke Mountain Discovery Centre, local residents and visitors can get ready for the first café to open in the area.